-If you are studying on the Comparative Social Policy courses and the Evidence-Based Intervention and Policy Evaluation courses, the core courses include lectures delivered to the whole group, whereas the option papers are delivered via smaller classes.
-The methods teaching involves practical workshops in the computer lab.
-There is an emphasis on student interaction, opportunities for discussion and student presentations on all courses.
+If you are studying on the Comparative Social Policy and the Evidence-Based Intervention and Policy Evaluation courses, these will include lectures delivered to the whole group, whereas the option papers are delivered via smaller classes.
+You will also attend practical workshops in the computer lab.
+In your teaching, there will be an emphasis on student interaction, discussion and presentations.

-For MSc and MPhil students, your supervisor will particularly provide support for the development of the thesis.
-The supervisor is responsible for your progress and works with you to consider your training needs through a system of Skills Review and Training Needs Analysis.
+If you are an MSc or MPhil student, your supervisor will particularly provide support for the development of the thesis.
+The supervisor will be responsible for your progress and will work with you to consider your training needs through a system of Skills Review and Training Needs Analysis.
 You have the opportunity to attend a variety of skills training sessions appropriate to different stages of your graduate careers, as well as training geared to your specific needs.
 You and your supervisor will also complete termly online reports about how you are progressing, giving you an opportunity to raise issues and address concerns.

 Admin and professional support